About the Broadcom Masters

 Middle school students are nominated to compete in the Broadcom MASTERS by Society for Science and the Public (SSP)-affiliated science fairs held during the school year.
 The 1st Place winner in each Junior Division category will automatically be considered to represent Los Angeles County at the Broadcom Masters Competition.
 Nominees enter the competition by completing an application explaining their science project and demonstrating their use of STEM principles – science, technology, engineering and math – in the development and presentation of their project.
 From among the national entrants, 300 semi-finalists are selected, including 30 finalists.

-The Los Angeles County Science Fair is pleased to announce participation in the Broadcom Masters competition, 2013
+The Los Angeles County Science Fair is pleased to announce participation in the Broadcom Masters competition, 2014

 Download the attached Broadcom MASTERS overview and photo gallery that outlines the process for both students and teachers including key program dates and the alumni “words of wisdom”.

-Key 2013 Broadcom MASTERS dates
+Key 2014 Broadcom MASTERS dates

-- March 23, 2013 – LA County Science Fair will announce Jr. Division qualified nominees
+- March 29, 2014 – LA County Science Fair will announce Jr. Division qualified nominees

-- June 17 – Deadline for entries to be completed and submitted to (Society for Science and the Public)
+- June 18 – Deadline for entries to be completed and submitted to (Society for Science and the Public)

-- August 27– Finalists will be selected, announced, and awarded an all expense paid trip for both the student and one parent to Washington DC to attend the Finals (Society for Science and the Public)
+- September 17– Finalists will be selected, announced, and awarded an all expense paid trip for both the student and one parent to Washington DC to attend the Finals (Society for Science and the Public)

-- September 27 to October 2– Finalist Week in DC
+- October 24-29– Finalist Week in DC

 South Pasadena student and the LA County Science Fair Junior Division winner, Raymond Gilmartin, took home the top prize and a $25,000 educational scholarship at the ceremony in Washington, D.C. on October 2, 2012.